-HANDWRITINGHeadteacherMay 2022May 24
+THE WILLOWS PRIMARY SCHOOL

+HANDWRITING POLICY

+Safeguarding Statement

+The school is committed to safeguarding children and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

+Author: Headteacher

+Date: May 2022

+Review Date: May 2024

+Handwriting

-andwriting Handwriting is a means of recording language on paper.
+Handwriting is a means of recording language on paper.
 It is an important life skill as a functional tool for expressing language and as part of self-image and expression of personality.
 Despite the increased use of computers for writing, the skill of handwriting remains important in education, employment and in everyday life.
 Writing also depends on fluent, legible and, eventually, speedy handwriting.’

 As a school, we recognise that children’s ability to write well for the rest of their lives, depends on firm foundations of taught skills in their primary years.